 We've been awarded CANSTAR's 2021 Innovation Excellence Award thanks to how simple it is to get a quote online.

-Save 10% on landlord insurance!
+Save 10% on new landlord insurance online!

 Revealed: most common and costly landlord insurance claims